OsmanBytyqi/typescript/README.md

-> Need to fix a couple of typos in commit message
+> Needed to fix a couple of typos in commit message